selsa-inube/bootcamps/content/backend/v2/go/go-as-md-parse-content.md

 1. Read the markdown file.
 2. Pass the bytes of what you read to parseContent() and save the result.
 3. Read the golden file.
 4. Compare the bytes of what you got from the function vs. What you read from the golden file.
-If the comparison is not equal, the test fails. **Tip: check `bytes.Equal()`**
+If the comparison is not equal, the test fails.

+> [!TIP]
+> Check `bytes.Equal()`

 ### Dependencies